-Oxytocin is a hormone made of amino acids that is regularly produced in mammals.
+Oxytocin is a hormone made of amino acids that are regularly produced in mammals.
 It has been shown to play a part in sexual interactions and in childbirth.
-Oxytocin is produced in the pituitary gland and, from there, travels to the reproductive organs.
-It is thought that oxytocin encourages the mother-child bond immediately after birth, as well as forces the uterus to shrink back to normal size and the breasts to begin delivering milk after the baby is born.
+Oxytocin production comes from the pituitary gland and, from there, travels to the reproductive organs.
+It is thought that oxytocin encourages the mother-child bond immediately after birth, as well as forces the uterus back to retract back to its original size and the breasts to begin delivering milk after the baby is born.

 Pitocin, a synthetic version of oxytocin, is occasionally administered to mothers who are stuck in labor as a way to force the uterus to contract and deliver the baby.

 Other research reveals that the hormone also reduces inflammation and encourages the healing of wounds, especially after the individual interacts socially with others.
 Some suggest that the ability of a person to socialize actually makes them healthier than people who remain disconnected from others.